benlubas/molten-nvim/docs/Windows.md

 ### Workarounds

-There are three workarounds, choose one
+There are four workarounds, choose one.
+The first two require/only work in WSL.
+The last two should work both with and without WSL.
 #### Uberzugpp

 Uberzugpp should work on WSL.
 You might have to configure it in a special way.